 Professor Hilary Sommerlad

-I am a Fellow of the Academy of Social Sciences, and one of the founders and a member of the executive of the Judicial Diversity Initiative.
+I am a Fellow of the Academy of Social Sciences, and a founder and executive member of the Judicial Diversity Initiative.

-- Society of Legal Scholars (and in 2008-11 was convenor of the Profession, Practice & Ethics stream)
+- Society of Legal Scholars (and 2008-11 was convenor of the Profession, Practice & Ethics stream)

 - Socio-Legal Studies Association

-- Research Committee for the Sociology of Law (RCSL) International Working Group for Comparative Studies of Legal Professions (and Chair of the sub-group: Legal Professional Values and Identities)
+- Research Committee for the Sociology of Law (RCSL) International Working Group for Comparative Studies of Legal Professions of the International Sociological Association (and Chair of the sub-group: Legal Professional Values and Identities)